openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

           in Europe](http://www.zdnet.com/blog/networking/browser-wars-internet-explorer-loses-and-firefox-wins-in-europe/499)
       **

-It wasnâ€™t that long ago that your choice of Web browsers were Internet Explorer (IE)
+It wasn’t that long ago that your choice of Web browsers were Internet Explorer (IE)
         and, ah, uh, a sadly out of date [Netscape Navigator](http://practical-tech.com/network/rip-netscape) or the then obscure [Opera](http://www.opera.com/).
 IE was the Web browser, but then along came Firefox in 2004, and everything changed.
 Today, IE may finally be on its way to losing its market-share leadership position to [Firefox](http://www.mozilla.com/en-US/firefox/).